wildfly/quickstart/servlet-security/README.md

 ### Remove the Security Domain Configuration by Running the JBoss CLI Script

-1. Start the JBoss WildFly Server by typing the following:
+1. Start the WildFly server by typing the following:

-        For Linux:  JBOSS_HOME_SERVER_1/bin/standalone.sh
+        For Linux:  WILDFLY_HOME/bin/standalone.sh
-        For Windows:  JBOSS_HOME_SERVER_1\bin\standalone.bat
+        For Windows:  WILDFLY_HOME\bin\standalone.bat
-2. Open a new command line, navigate to the root directory of this quickstart, and run the following command, replacing JBOSS_HOME with the path to your server:
+2. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing WILDFLY_HOME with the path to your server:

+        For Linux: WILDFLY_HOME/bin/jboss-cli.sh --connect --file=remove-security-domain.cli
-        JBOSS_HOME/bin/jboss-cli.sh --connect --file=remove-security-domain.cli
+        For Windows: WILDFLY_HOME\bin\jboss-cli.bat --connect --file=remove-security-domain.cli
-This script removes the `test` queue from the `messaging` subsystem in the server configuration.
+This script removes the `servlet-security-quickstart` security domain from the `security` subsystem in the server configuration.
 You should see the following result when you run the script:

-        #1 /subsystem=security/security-domain=quickstart-domain:remove
         The batch executed successfully.
         {"outcome" => "success"}

 ### Remove the Security Domain Configuration Manually
-1. If it is running, stop the JBoss WildFly Server.
+1. If it is running, stop the WildFly server.
-2. Replace the `JBOSS_HOME/standalone/configuration/standalone.xml` file with the back-up copy of the file.
+2. Replace the `WILDFLY_HOME/standalone/configuration/standalone.xml` file with the back-up copy of the file.

-Run the Quickstart in JBoss Developer Studio or Eclipse
+Run the Quickstart in Red Hat JBoss Developer Studio or Eclipse
 -------------------------------------
-You can also start the server and deploy the quickstarts from Eclipse using JBoss tools.
-For more information, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](../README.md#useeclipse)
+You can also start the server and deploy the quickstarts or run the Arquillian tests from Eclipse using JBoss tools.
+For general information about how to import a quickstart, add a WildFly server, and build and deploy a quickstart, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JBDS.md#use-jboss-developer-studio-or-eclipse-to-run-the-quickstarts)

+_NOTE:_ Be sure to configure the security domain by running the JBoss CLI commands as described in the section above entitled *Configure the WildFly Server*.
+Stop the server at the end of that step.

 Debug the Application
 ------------------------------------

-If you want to debug the source code or look at the Javadocs of any library in the project, run either of the following commands to pull them into your local repository.
-The IDE should then detect them.
+If you want to debug the source code of any library in the project, run the following command to pull the source into your local repository.
+The IDE should then detect it.

       mvn dependency:sources
-      mvn dependency:resolve -Dclassifier=javadoc